twobit/gear/README.md

  * options.filename - File to write.

-Write the last object in the object chain.
+Write the message to disk.

 __Example__